Communication with your Sponsored Child

-Please mail correspondence to the International Needs office in Burlington or e-mail letters to firstname.lastname@example.org
+Please mail correspondence to the International Needs office in Hamilton or e-mail letters to firstname.lastname@example.org

 You may NOT

 communicate with your sponsored child via social media like Facebook.
-All communication must be channeled through our Burlington head office.
+All communication must be channeled through our Hamilton head office.

 In order to protect the safety of the children we serve, and to comply with our Child Protection Policy, we are obligated to ensure that all communication is appropriate and culturally sensitive.
 In addition, we have to protect children from those who might prey on them.
 Click here to review our Child Protection Policy.